Cray-HPE/docs-csm/install/configure_dell_cdu_switch.md

    seq 90 permit ip any any
    ```

-1. Apply ACL to a VLANs.
+1. Apply ACL to VLANs.

    ```
    sw-cdu-001 & sw-cdu-002 (config)#